Interactions of galaxies outside clusters and massive groups

-The extent to which the galaxy properties are driven by internal-physical-processes ('\textit{nature}') as opposed to external-physical-processes ('\textit{nurture}') is still a matter of debate \citep{2011MNRAS.413.1036H}.
+The extent to which the galaxy properties are driven by internal-physical-processes ('\textit{nature}') as opposed to external-physical-processes ('\textit{nurture}') is still a matter of debate (Harrison {\em et al.} 2011).
 A sample of galaxies whose physical properties are largely the result of internal-physical-processes can be used to address this issue in greater details.
 By comparing the physical properties of these galaxies in different environments we can have a better idea of the role played by nurture-induced processes.
 Keeping this in mind, for this work, we use a subsample of galaxies from SDSS-DR7 which are neither in the vicinity of a member of Abell Cluster of galaxies nor a part of large group of galaxies.
 The three-dimensional environment parameter space, used in this study, enables us better understand the effects of galaxy interactions.

 A brief outline of the paper follows.
 In section \ref{data} we describe the data from Sloan Digital Sky Survey.
-Different subsections describe associated morphology classification. small and large scale density environments as well as definition of nearest neighbor galaxy as used in our analysis.
+Different subsections describe associated morphology classification. small and large scale density environments, definition of nearest neighbor galaxy as used in our analysis as well as dataset comparison to previous studies in the literature.
 The results of environment dependence of different galaxy properties are presented in detail in section \ref{result}.
 We conclude this paper with discussions and conclusions in section \ref{discuss}